alidirza/insta-stalker/README.md

 # Insta-Stalker
-Insta-Stalker is a program for automated stalking and tracking the instagram users stats(post, following, followes, bio etc.).
+Insta-Stalker is a program for automated stalking and tracking of Instagram users' stats (posts, following, followers, bio, etc.).

 ## Features:

-Program can track and store stats of users with MongoDB.
+The program can track and store stats of users with MongoDB.

-Receive webhook when an anomaly detected in stats.
+Receive a webhook when an anomaly is detected in stats.

 Run the program periodically and track stats with automation.